-We are working in the age of transcendence where the emphasis on physical products, customer service and hierarchical structure is shifting to meta-physical experiences, digital services, eco-systems and networked multi disciplined teams.
+We are working in the age of transcendence where the emphasis on physical products, customer service and hierarchical structure is shifting to meta-physical experiences ‘as a service’, digital services, eco-systems and networked multi disciplined teams.
 It must therefore follow that employee engagement must shift to employee experience (EX) with an emphasis on self-transcendence rather than self-actualization.
 The challenges range from structure and culture to leadership and performance with the Internet of Things (I.O.T) having to include the Internet of People (I.O.P).

 A primary challenge is what I am calling the disconnect effect, between the needs we have as human beings and the work arrangements that do not fulfill them.
 In other words, the importance of the workplace and the way we are made to feel within it, has a critical impact on how fulfilled and healthy we are.

 It is about the Meaning of work in our life and importance of life at our work.

 But are wellness programs, career learning, talent and HR digital platforms really being designed with employees primary need in mind and are they asking what corporate caring really means to the employee experience?
 Do you ever wonder what our primary need is?
 Power, money, prestige, companionship, love, loyalty?
 I suggest none of these.